-- Florida International University offers a bachelor's and a master's accounting degree program that will educate students about governmental accounting, taxation, auditing and more.
-This school is almost 14 miles from Miami's downtown.
+- Florida International University offers a bachelor's and a master's accounting degree program that educates students on governmental accounting, taxation, auditing and more.
+This school is almost ten miles from Miami's downtown.

-- Miami Dade College, less than a mile from the heart of the city, has several types of certificates and associate's degree programs for students with different educational needs.
+- Miami Dade College, less than two miles from the heart of the city, has several types of accounting-related certificates and associate's degree programs for students with different educational needs.

 - University of Miami provides bachelor's, master's and doctoral degree programs for both aspiring accountants and industry professionals looking for advancement.
-This school is about six miles from downtown.
+This school is about seven miles from downtown.

 Comparison of Schools

 When choosing a school, students should consider factors such as tuition and size, which are listed in the following table.
 Use this chart to help make a decision.

 |Florida International University||Miami Dade College||University of Miami|